CodeWithKrish12/React-Mega-Blog/README.md

 4. Push to the branch: `git push origin feature/YourFeature`
 5. Submit a pull request

-## License

-This project is licensed under the [MIT License](link-to-your-license-file).

 ## Contact

-If you have any questions or suggestions, feel free to contact [Your Name](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact [Krish Kalaria](codewithkrish12@gmail.com).

 ---